viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 In IntelliJ IDEA, make sure, that in the Project Settings (*accessible via Project Structure == Ctrl + Alt + Shift + S*) you have selected the correct JDK.
 Versions lower or higher than 18 will notably lead to a NoSuchFieldError.

-If IntelliJ IDEA does not save the correct JDK, remove any additional JDKs except for openJDK 18.